 Where did you give the most, in terms of both your financial resources and your time?
 Are there similarities among these recipients?
 Which issues prompted you to give the most, in terms of both your financial resources and your time?
 Did you concentrate your giving in any way (for instance, more time to one issue, more money to another)?
 Do those issues reflect what is most important to you today?
-You can select from the Issue Cards or write other issues on the blank Issue Cards, and then record them below.

-Does your giving reflect your values?
+You can select from the Issue Cards or write other issues on the blank Issue Cards, and then record them below. , Does your giving reflect your values?
 If yes, how?
 If no, why not?
+Do you see any other themes or trends in your giving?